-The Chellington Federation recognise that whilst the fact that a child/young person may be LGBT is not in itself an inherent risk factor for harm, children/young people who are LGBT can be targeted by other children/young people.
+Eversholt Lower School recognises that whilst the fact that a child/young person may be LGBT is not in itself an inherent risk factor for harm, children/young people who are LGBT can be targeted by other children/young people.

-A child/young person who is perceived by other children/young people to be LGBT (whether they are or not) can be just as vulnerable as those who identify as LGBT
+A child/young person who is perceived by other children/young people to be LGBT (whether they are or not) can be just as vulnerable as those who identify as LGBT.

-The Chellington Federation will endeavour to reduce barriers faced by children/young people who are LGBT and will provide a safe space for them to speak out or share their concerns with members of staff.
+The School will endeavour to reduce barriers faced by children/young people who are LGBT and will provide a safe space for them to speak out or share their concerns with members of staff.